Production Deployment Checklist

 -

-Log aggregation - Centralize logs
+Log aggregation (optional) - Centralize logs for searching

-- Use ELK Stack, Datadog, or similar
+- Use ELK Stack, Datadog, Loki + Grafana, or similar

 - Enable log searching and filtering

-- Set up log-based alerts
+- Set up log-based alerts for error patterns

 -

-Business metrics - Track key metrics
+Business metrics

-- Active links
+- Active links count

 - API requests per second

-- Error rates
+- Error rates (4xx and 5xx)

 -

-Infrastructure metrics - Monitor resources
+Infrastructure metrics

 - CPU and memory usage

-- Disk I/O and space
+- Disk I/O and free space

 - Network traffic

-Pre-Deployment Testing
+Pre-Launch Testing

 -

-Staging environment - Test in staging first
+Staging environment - Test in a production-like environment first

 - Mirror production configuration

-- Test backup/restore procedures
+- Test backup and restore procedures

 -

-Load testing - Verify performance under load
+Load testing - Verify performance under expected traffic

-- Simulate expected traffic (2x peak)
+- Simulate expected traffic (aim for 2x peak)

-- Monitor resource usage
+- Monitor resource usage during the test

-- Identify bottlenecks
+- Identify bottlenecks before they hit production

 -